JustinAsbee/Matlab-Machine-learning-SMLT/README.md

 # Matlab-Machine-learning-SMLT

-The MATLAB code was created using MATLAB 2021a
+The MATLAB code was created using MATLAB 2021a.
+Code was created using the Classification Learner App.
+See (https://www.mathworks.com/help/stats/classification-learner-app.html)

 The incuded code named Machine Learning MATLAB will create a gaussian naive bayes classifier.